Anindya711/Disaster-Response-Pipeline/README.md

 There are three components in this project.

-1. ETL Pipeline
+*1. ETL Pipeline*
-In a Python script, process_data.py, write a data cleaning pipeline that:

-Loads the messages and categories datasets
-Merges the two datasets
+The process.py script in data module will loads the messages and categories datasets and then 1.Merges the two datasets
-Cleans the data
+2.Cleans the data
-Stores it in a SQLite database
+3.Stores it in a SQLite database

 2. ML Pipeline
 In a Python script, train_classifier.py, write a machine learning pipeline that: